panderan/text-detection/README.md

 # text-detection

-Mainly using MSER and Morphological Image Processing to locate text position in various card.
+Mainly using MSER and DLBP to locate text position in various card.